-Catherine Tuck Parrish, Associate Catherine Tuck Parrish Executive Search Practice Leader Education Master of Public Administration, University of Kansas Bachelor of Arts, University of Kansas Industry Tenure: 26 years Consulting: 7 years Local Government: 19 years Catherine has over 25 years of management experience working for local governments of all sizes, nonprofit organizations, and associations.
-She currently leads The Novak Consulting Group’s executive search practice.
-Her work as a consultant includes executive recruitment, project management, and contributions to numerous local government projects including process improvement studies, departmental assessments, development review, and policy development.
-She has conducted successful executive searches for the positions of city/town/village/township manager, assistant manager, multiple department director positions, and other key staff.
-She has also conducted recruitments for CEO and director positions in nonprofit organizations.
-In addition, she has facilitated numerous governing body workshops, staff retreats, and strategic planning sessions.
-Catherine’s most recent local government experience was as deputy city manager in Rockville, Maryland where she oversaw parks and recreation, human resources, information technology, finance, neighborhood resources (citizen engagement), communications, customer service, and intergovernmental functions.
+Catherine Tuck Parrish, Senior Manager – Executive Search Catherine Tuck Parrish, Senior Manager – Executive Search Education Master of Public Administration, University of Kansas Bachelor of Arts, University of Kansas Industry Tenure: 30 years Consulting: 11 years Local Government: 19 years Catherine has 30 years of management experience working for local governments of all sizes, nonprofit organizations, and associations.
+She leads The Novak Consulting Group’s executive search practice.
+She has conducted over 160 searches for manager/ administrator; police chief; fire chief; directors of public works, planning, economic development, finance, human resources, and human services; and many other key positions in local governments across the country.
+In addition to executive recruitment, she has facilitated numerous governing body workshops, staff retreats, and strategic planning sessions.
+Her work as a consultant includes project management and contributions to several local government projects such as process improvement studies, departmental assessments, planning and permitting process reviews, and policy development.
+Catherine’s most recent local government experience was as deputy city manager in Rockville, Maryland, where she oversaw parks and recreation, human resources, information technology, finance, neighborhood resources (citizen engagement), communications, customer service, and intergovernmental functions.
 She also served as acting city manager in Rockville for nearly a year.
 Prior to joining the City of Rockville, Catherine served as assistant to the county executive in Fairfax County, Virginia working on change management issues including a new pay system, employee surveys, implementation plans, and internal communication improvements.
 Catherine also served as ethics advisor at the International City/County Management Association (ICMA), counseling elected officials and citizen groups regarding employment agreements, form of government issues, and recruitment.
 Additionally, she worked for the cities of Denton and University Park, Texas.
 She chaired the ICMA’s Acting Manager Task Force, which produced a handbook for interim managers.
 She also led the Maryland City/County Management Association (MCCMA) as president and vice president.
 She served as president, vice president, and secretary of the Metropolitan Association of Local Government Assistants in the Washington, D.C. metro area.
-Catherine has spoken at national and state conferences on a variety of topics, including civility, effective councils, ethics, forms of government, human resource topics, long-term financial planning, budget strategies, developing high performing organizations, and leadership.
+Catherine has spoken at national and state conferences on a variety of topics, including recruitment trends, civility, effective councils, ethics, forms of government, human resource topics, long-term financial planning, budget strategies, developing high performing organizations, and leadership.
 She has also spoken at the National League of Cities’ Leadership Training Institute on recruiting and evaluating the CEO.
 She is a certified instructor of the Myers-Briggs Type Indicator instrument.
 She has a bachelor’s degree in personnel administration and communication studies from the University of Kansas and a master’s degree in public administration from the University of Kansas.
 She is an active member of ICMA and the MCCMA.